zppop/learngit/readme.txt

-Git is distributed a version control system.
+Git is distributeds a version control system.
-Git is free software distributed under the GPL.
+Git is free software distributeds under the GPL.